Getting around Edinburgh

 There are 50 daily train services between Edinburgh and London and the fastest route takes 4 hours and 20 minutes.
 You can find UK train timetables on the National Rail website.

-A new tram network is being created for the city, scheduled to be running by 2014.
+A tram network runs between Edinburgh Airport and the city centre.
 Route maps and more information can be found on the Edinburgh Trams website.

 There are 100 flights a day between Edinburgh and London and connections to more than 20 UK and Ireland hubs and throughout the world.
 You can find flight information on the Edinburgh International Airport website.